MP3 Audio Clip ( 6 min 34 sec )

 [Fendell zooms in on the hammer and feather but then pulls back to watch the action.]167:22:28 Scott: And so we thought we'd try it here for you.
 The feather happens to be, appropriately, a falcon feather for our Falcon.
 And I'll drop the two of them here and, hopefully, they'll hit the ground at the same time.
 (Pause)

 [Dave is holding the feather and hammer between the thumb and forefinger of his left and right hands, respectively, and has his elbows up and out the side.
 He releases the hammer and feather simultaneously and pulls his hands out of the way.
-The hammer and feather fall side by side and hit the ground at virtually the same time.]167:22:43 Scott: How about that!
+The hammer and feather fall side by side and hit the ground at virtually the same time.
+Journal contributor - and artist - Ed Hengeveld had captured the scene.
+Painting used with permission.]167:22:43 Scott: How about that!

 167:22:45 Allen: How about that!
 (Applause in Houston)